psilentp/bayesian-modeling-projects/Readme.md

 # Baysian-modeling-projects

-This is home to a set of miscellaneous of Baysian modeling projects developed using [tensorflow probability](https://www.tensorflow.org/probability) and/or [pymc3](https://docs.pymc.io/).
+This is home to a set of miscellaneous of Bayesian modeling projects developed using [tensorflow probability](https://www.tensorflow.org/probability) and/or [pymc3](https://docs.pymc.io/).
 My motivation for developing this is primary as a learning too.
 The plan is to collect a number of public domain examples and work them using a common framework and codebase using tensorflow probability or pymc3.
 I will do my best to document source material and any changes/modifications.

 ## Installation